samiulengineer/imseg_sar_csml/README.md

   - `get_callbacks()`

 ## Test Script: `test.py`

 ### Evaluation = False

 #### If we run test.py with evaluation = False, then the the following functions will be executed in the mentioned flow.

-#### If we run test.py with evaluation = False, then the the following functions will be executed in the mentioned flow.

 - `create_paths()`
 - `get_test_dataloader()`